SPLENDID-RESEARCH/api-docs/docs/invites.md

 survey_url | URL of survey
 respondent_id | Member ID of participant
-unique_url_id | Unique ID for panelist and survey
+unique_url_id | Unique ID for panelist and survey key | Unique key for each survey, later used to prevent fraud

 # Example